ADGEfficiency/climate-news-db/README.md

 # climate-news-db

-The [climate-news-db](http://www.climate-news-db.com/) has two goals:
+The climate-news-db has two goals:

 1. provide a dataset for NLP and climate change media researchers,
-2. provide a web application to compare how newspapers are writing about climate change.
+2. provide a [web application](http://www.climate-news-db.com/) to view how newspapers are writing about climate change.

 # Dataset

-The dataset is made up of a number of data artifacts (JSON, JSONL & CSV text files & SQLite database) ([you can downloadthem here](https://www.climate-news-db.com/download)):
+The dataset is made up of a number of data artifacts (JSON, JSONL & CSV text files & SQLite database) ([you can download them here](https://www.climate-news-db.com/download)):

 ```
 $ tree climate-news-db-dataset